nhrones/KV-Todo/readme.md

 ## Todo List App

 This simple app allows me to organize Todo-Tasks by subject and project.
-I've used a simple selectBox to select a project.
+I've used a simple selectBox to select projects from Select-Groups.
 Once selected, all tasks for that project are listed.
+You can add a task for the current project by entering text in the task input.
-Clicking on a task, allows you to edit the text in a multi-line TextArea element.
+Clicking on a task, allows you to edit its text in a multi-line TextArea element.

+## Note:
+The following link connects to my personal todo-kvDB on Deno Deploy.
+You can try all features, but no mutations will be persisted with this Guest-link.
 ### Try it:  https://nhrones.github.io/KV-Todo/

 <br/>